element-hq/element-x-ios/README.md

 We're doing this as a way to share code between platforms and while we've seen promising results it's still in the experimental stage and bound to change.

-## Roadmap

-Our current roadmap is available [here](https://github.com/orgs/vector-im/projects/43/views/23) but as the projects are in their initial stages this is subject to change.

-We are aiming to have a fast and fully functional personal messaging application by the end of the year.

 ## Contributing

 Please see our [contribution guide](CONTRIBUTING.md).